s-fuerst/Vahana.jl/docs/src/predator.md

     prey::SpeciesParams = SpeciesParams()
     num_predators::Int64 = 500
     num_prey::Int64 = 2000
-end
+end;
+nothing #hide
 ````

 ## Globals

-We are creating timeseries for the predator and prey population, the
+We are creating timeseries (in form of `Vector`s) for the predator and
-number of cells with food and the average energy of the predators
+prey population, the number of cells with food and the average
-and prey.
+energy of the predators and prey.

 ````@example predator
 Base.@kwdef mutable struct PPGlobals